Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

    Try simulating a rainfall using [sphere.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%203/sphere.urdf) as the raindrops.
 The rainfall should be in such a way that every wave of rainfall should have a Fibonocci number of raindrops.
 The spheres should start falling from a specified height with a gravity -10 m/s^2.
 The spheres should equally space along the X-axis during the start of the wave.

+eg:
+Let F(i) be the ith Fibonacci term.
-eg:The 7 th wave of the rainfall should have 13 spheres falling freely.
+Hence, the i th wave of the rainfall should have F(i) spheres falling freely.Once, the drops reach the ground the simuation gets reset and starts the next wave.(i+1 th wave with F(i+1) drops and so on.. )

 1. **Timesteps_per_wave:** 10,000
 2. **Height of release:** 5 units from the ground along +z axis